Team-Nifty-GmbH/tall-datatables/README.md

 ## Casts

 The Package uses casts to format the data for the frontend.
 You can define your own casts in the `casts` property of your model.
-Aside of the primitive cast you can add your own casts.
+Aside from the primitive cast you can add your own casts.
 These cast classes should implement the `TeamNifty\TallDatatables\Contracts\HasFrontendFormatter` interface which brings the `getFrontendFormatter()` method.

 ```php